picolibc/picolibc/doc/printf.md

- * `-Dio-c99-formats=true` This option controls whether support for the C99 type-specific format modifiers 'j', 'z' and 't' and the hex float format 'a' are included in the library.
+ * `-Dio-c99-formats=true` This option controls whether support for the C99 type-specific format modifiers 'j', 'z' and 't' and the hex float format 'a' are included in the long-long, integer and minimal printf and scanf variants.
 Support for the C99 format specifiers like PRId8 is always provided.
 This option is enabled by default.

+ * `-Dio-pos-args=true` This option add support for C99 positional
+   arguments to the long long and integer printf and scanf variant (e.g. "%1$").
+Positional arguments are always supported in the double and float variants and never supported in the minimal variant.
+This option is disabled by default.

- * `-Dio-long-long=true` This option controls whether support for long long types is included in the integer variant of printf and scanf. long long support is always included in the double and float variants of printf and scanf.
+ * `-Dio-long-long=true` This deprecated option controls whether support for long long types is included in the integer variant of printf and scanf.
+Instead of using this option, applications should select the long long printf and scanf variants.
 This option is disabled by default.

  * `-Dminimal-io-long-long=true` This option controls whether support for long long types is included in the minimal variant of printf